What is child sexual abuse?

 Will anyone find out that I made a report?

-There are no legal consequences for a report made in good faith.
+Even if you are wrong, there are no legal consequences for a report made in good faith.